rmlamarche/Achievement.js/README.md

 ### Connect your express app to achievement.js

 Achievement.js will automatically monitor your api endpoints for tracking user achievements once connected.
-All you will need to do is add users and add achievements, let Achievement.js do the rest.
+All you will need to do is add users and add achievements.
+Let Achievement.js do the rest.

 ```javascript
 const express = require('express');